Solve the Challenge 2025 Awareness Campaign:

 Environmental Governance:

 The Solve the Challenge 2025 campaign, part of the Interreg Euro-MED Natural Heritage Mission, launches this July to highlight the urgent need for inclusive, transparent, and collaborative environmental governance in the Mediterranean.
+It will run until the end of the year.
 Through engaging stories, interactive tools, and cross-border events, we aim to foster a Mediterranean dialogue and build capacity for shared stewardship to ensure the protection of our Natural Heritage.

 But… What is Governance?